Minehead: History

 Early areas of development of the town include Higher Town with its cottages, many of which are "listed" buildings of historic interest, some of which are still thatched, and the Quay area.
 In Victorian times wealthy industrialists built large houses on North Hill and hotels were developed so that tourism became an important industry.
 It was in the Victorian and Edwardian era that tourism in the town increased.
 There was a marked increase in building in the early years of the 20th century when the landowners, the Luttrells of Dunster Castle, released extensive building land.
 Probably the most prolific Edwardian architect was W.J.Tamlyn from North Devon, who settled in the town and was responsible for designing several hundred domestic properties, as well as Minehead Town Hall and the Queen's Hall.

 The steamship SS Pelican grounded in Minehead Bay on 22 June 1928, on an unmarked reef known as the Gables that circles Minehead Bay, 0.7 mile from land.
 The Pelican was sailing from Port Talbot to Highbridge.
 The crew of five were rescued by the Minehead Lifeboat.
-Evacuees were billeted in Minehead during the Second World War.
-During the war, the town was bombed by KG 54, a Luftwaffe bomber wing on the night of the 7/8 April 1941.
-Butlins opened in 1962, and has brought thousands of visitors to the town.
+Evacuees were billeted in Minehead during World War II.
+During the war, on the night of the 7/8 April 1941, the town was bombed by KG 54, a Luftwaffe bomber wing.
+Butlins opened a holiday camp in 1962, which has brought thousands of visitors to the town.